Dementia - decision making and capacity

 This factsheet discusses mental capacity and the provisions of the Mental Capacity Act 2005.
 This act applies to England and Wales.

-This section of the DirectGov site provides information about mental capacity and planning ahead such as setting up and implementing Lasting Power of Attorney.
+This webpage provides information about mental capacity and planning ahead such as setting up and implementing Lasting Power of Attorney.

 Northern Ireland Executive: Single bill approach for mental health